Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 3. Highlight Your Best Selling Products

-Having well-known products on your store’s home page lets users know that they’re on the website of a great brand.
+Offering trusted products to your store’s existing customers’s home page lets users know they’re on a great brand’s website.
 This results in users shopping for the most popular products and browsing the rest of the catalogue.

 4. Find A Profitable Business Idea

-Unless you want to take your existing brick-and-mortar business online, you have to find a profitable business idea.
+Unless you feel the need to start, or want to take your existing brick-and-mortar business online, you must find profitable eCommerce ideas.
 You should identify your target market or niche first.
-The best thing you can do to increase your chances of success is to pick a niche that you enjoy or have worked in in the past.
+The best thing you can do to increase your chances of success is to pick a niche that you enjoy or have worked in the past.

-After you select a niche, you should look for a business idea that meets the following criteria:
+After you select a niche, you should look for business ideas that meet the following criteria:

-It is highly recommended to avoid picking a business idea that does not meet these criteria.
+It is highly recommended to avoid picking business ideas that do not meet these criteria.

-You can identify a productive business idea by studying your niche’s current and projected trends.
+You can identify productive business ideas by studying your niche’s current and projected trends.
 A good example is disposable gloves — the fastest growing eCommerce category in the US after the onset of COVID-19.

 eCommerce products can broadly be divided into three categories.
 The three groups are: